CONCACAF Champions League | Peace in Our Time: How an MLS fan (Seattle Sounders) helped Portland Timbers’ digital media in Guyana

 Levy jumped at the source and began emailing back and forth about soccer, the country and the game. “hopfan” turned out to be Breems, an American working in Georgetown.
 They agreed to meet up for dinner in Georgetown after we all arrived in country.

-As the taxi jostled through the dark, sweltering evening to-and-fro—mere inches spared us from at least three crashes en route—I began to wonder what I had gotten myself into.
+As the taxi jostled to-and-fro through the dark, sweltering evening—mere inches spared us from at least three crashes en route—I began to wonder what I had gotten myself into.
 Who was this Breems?
 Where were we going?
 What if, you know, this all turns out bad?

 The taxi took a right into a three-story building lit up with more LED streamers than a disco—which was saying something considering the discos in Georgetown—and waiting in the driveway was a young blond-haired man with glasses, jeans and a Cascadia-esque t-shirt that said “Howe Sound, Squamish British Columbia.”